Updated May 2022

 If that isn’t enough, there are discounts for World Ducati Week, free entry to the factory museum, and discounted Ducati Riding Experiences.

-The DOC GB memberships allows entry to Marketplace (a place for members to sell to other members), online services, technical help from Ducati experts, and access to technical literature.
+But discounts aren’t the only reason to join this motorcycle club.
+The DOC GB memberships allow entry to Marketplace (a place for members to sell to other members), online services, technical help from Ducati experts, and access to technical literature.

 Moreover, DOC GB also offers the benefits of a touring motorcycle club with branch meetings, ride-outs, and get-togethers.

-Recent international events have included the Riding School, off-roading lessons, riding the circuit of Vairano as well as Ducati Scrambler experiences in Tuscany.
+Recent international events have included the Riding School, off-roading lessons, riding the circuit of Vairano, and the Ducati Scrambler experiences in Tuscany.

 4. Gay Bikers Motorcycle Club